addinall/C3I/README.md

 Implementing the same application using a number of technology stacks.

 - Modern, but still AJAX (AJaJ) RESTful client server systems
-- Full stack Javascript systems using Angular
+- Full stack Javascript systems using Angular2
-- Full stack Javascript systems using REact
+- Full stack Javascript systems using REact/METEOR
 - Full stack Javascript systems using custom components

 This is my play on using the latest technologies to provide a flexible, robust and pleasing